verboompj/Networking/Accelerated Networking & Performance Testing.md

 `--public-ip-address baPublicIP_v4`

-note the " --accelerated-networking true "
+##### note the " --accelerated-networking true "

 I added this for both the NIC's and therefore both the VM's i created for the tests on Accelerated Networking.

-The other change is the VM " SKU"  or type in step 11 :
+The other change is the VM "SKU"  or size in step 11 :

 #### 11. Create a VM , in this case BAVM2, that uses the newly created NIC , NSG and IP configuration